 What is the Families First Coronavirus Response Act (FFCRA)?

 The FFCRA is an act that covers paid sick leave and expanded family and medical leave for employees as well as provides reimbursement for the costs to employers, amongst other provisions.
 This blog post will cover how this will impact paid sick leave for employees and reimbursement for employers.
 This act requires that qualified employers give employees up to two weeks of paid sick leave and give employees that need to take care of a family member up to 12 weeks of family medical leave for reasons related to COVID-19.
 This requirement applies to leave requests that take place between April 1, 2020, and December 31, 2020.
+Square Payroll enables employers to process FFCRA leave and will automatically apply a portion of the FFCRA tax credit when the “Emergency Leave Pay” run is processed.

 Who is a qualified employer?